fenago/ml-workshop/lab_guides/Lab_6.md

 the model that you created in *Activity 6.01*, *Performing the Preparation and Creation Stages for the Bank Marketing Dataset*.

-Note

-The following activity will be divided into two parts.
+Note: The following activity will be divided into two parts.

 The first part carries out the process of saving the model and will be performed using the same Jupyter Notebook from *Activity 6.01*,